 With the shift to working from home as a result of the coronavirus pandemic, social recruiting has become far more competitive as recruiters look to stand out on the LinkedIn feeds of potential clients and candidates.

 So how can you create meaningful engagement with prospects on LinkedIn?
-In this blog post, I will outline three simple methods that recruiters can use to increase their engagement on the platform.
+Here are three simple methods that recruiters can use to increase their engagement on the platform.

 1. Write personalised connection requests